-© 2020-21 Paul Mobbs; released under the Creative Commons license.
+© 2020-2022 Paul Mobbs; released under the Creative Commons license.

-Created: 30th January 2020; updated: 14st February 2021
+Created: 30th January 2020;

-Length: ~1,500 words
+Length: ~2,000 words

 The chain of hills that emerge from the flat plain near Rugby, and slowly transform into the Cotswolds beyond the Evenlode valley in Northwest Oxfordshire, have a unique geology.
 That gives rise to a particular ecology.
-But of far greater significance is that as a barrier between the Midlands and the South East of England, these hills are a relatively empty and under-developed stretch of land – and in modern Britain, any ‘under-developed’ area has an innately greater natural value.
+But of far greater significance is that as a barrier between the Midlands and the South East of England, these hills are a relatively empty and under-developed stretch of land.
+And in modern Britain, any ‘under-developed’ area has an innately greater natural value.

 For those who still eat locally grown food these hills are, quite literally, in our blood!

-The orange-brown soil comes from a hard, iron-rich sandy limestone – the Marlstone Rock Bed (shown in brown on the map) and the Dyrham Formation (shown in dark orange).
+The orange-brown soil comes from a hard, iron-rich sandy limestone; the Marlstone Rock Bed (shown in brown on the map) and the Dyrham Formation (shown in dark orange).
 This sits in a thick slab across these hills; thickest around Banbury, and then tapering away either side towards Chipping Norton and Northampton.
 Before Britain imported iron ore, it was the source of a small proportion of Britain's iron for half a century.

 Stand at one end of the slab near Sibford Heath, and on a clear day you can see to the other end near Daventry, 20 miles away.
 Look directly east from this same point, and the next highest hilltop is 460 miles away in the Teutoburg Forest in Germany.

-During the Medieval period, The Portway ran over the drier high ground from the Thames valley into the Leicesteshire; and in ancient pre-history The Jurassic Way ran down this escarpment of hills from Lincolnshire to the great stone circles of Avebury and Stonehenge.
+During the Medieval period, ‘The Portway’ ran over the drier high ground from the Thames valley into Leicestershire.
+And in ancient pre-history ‘The Jurassic Way’ ran down this escarpment of hills from Lincolnshire to the great stone circles of Avebury and Stonehenge.

 Few tourists venture deep into these hills, where in places – except for the overhead drone of aircraft – it’s still possible to escape the noise of modern life (and even mobile phone coverage!).
-The more spectacular attractions of the nearby walking honey-pots of The Cotswolds, The Chilterns and The Peak District ensure that we get few visitors here.
+The more spectacular attractions of the nearby walking honey-pots of The Cotswolds, The Chilterns, and The Peak District, ensure that we get few visitors here.

 In short, ‘The Irondowns’ are at the centre of England, on the edge of everywhere, and yet they are nowhere – and that has been the case for almost three thousand years!